leppekja/congress-bill-auto-summaries/README.md

     from preprocess import trim_dataset
     # Delete any example lower than the 1st percentile and higher than the 99%
     # percentile in the dataset in terms of length of bill or summary.
+    # this also calculates and deletes any summary-bill pair
+    # in which the summary is longer than the bill text
     trimmed_df = trim_dataset(df, .01, .99)

 See [Data-Driven Summarization of Scientific Articles](https://arxiv.org/pdf/1804.08875.pdf) as an example of this step.